gtgt/randomqueue/README.md

         #...
         ```

-    2. Composer install & update the schema from the container
+    2. Composer install & update the schema from the container, create cache dir

         ```sh
         $ composer install
+        $ mkdir -p cache
+        ```
 3. Build and run the stack in detached mode (stop any system's ngixn/apache2 service first)

     ```sh